In short

 Choosing the right product for your exhibition context

-- High footfall stands: simple, immediate items — they facilitate quick distribution and broad contact.
+• High footfall stands — simple, immediate items that facilitate quick distribution and broad contact.

-- Qualified prospects: more useful, longer-lasting products — they boost memorability and support follow-up.
+• Qualified prospects — more useful, longer-lasting products that boost memorability and support follow-up.

-- Sector-specific events: items relevant to the visitor's industry — they increase perceived relevance.
+• Sector-specific events — items relevant to the visitor's industry, increasing perceived relevance.

 There is no universal answer.
 The right choice depends on the type of event, the audience and the commercial objective.